bow-simulation/virtualbow-website/docs/contributing.md

 Bow Simulator is written in C++ with a Qt GUI.
 There are always many things to implement, improve or clean up, from the GUI to the simulation model and the numerical methods.
-The source code repository is located at [https://gitlab.com/bow-simulator/bow-simulator/tree/master](https://gitlab.com/bow-simulator/bow-simulator/tree/master).
+The source code repository is hosted at [gitlab](https://gitlab.com/bow-simulator/bow-simulator/tree/master).
 <!--Check out the [Readme.md](...) for build instructions and an introduction to the codebase.-->
 If you need ideas what to work on, have a look at the [issue tracker](https://gitlab.com/bow-simulator/bow-simulator/issues).
 I will gladly help you getting started.